Try JustDone

 Frankly speaking, using AI tools like ChatGPT to help with assignments is now as common as Googling a source.
 But professors are catching on fast, and so are detection tools.
 If you submit something that sounds like a machine wrote it, you’re taking a real risk.
 I’ve been there, and I’ve figured out what actually works to make your writing feel like you.

-In this guide, I’ll break down what how to avoid AI detection in writing really means, and how you can still use AI in a smart, ethical, and effective way.
-This isn’t about beating the system, it’s about learning to use the system better instead.
+In this guide, I’ll break down tips how to avoid AI detection in writing and how you can still use AI in a smart, ethical, and effective way.
+This isn’t about beating the system; it’s about learning to use the system better instead.

 Why It’s Important to Bypass AI Detection (The Right Way)